Tharparkar cattle

+The "Tharparkar" is named after the Thar Desert in Pakistan and India.

 Habitat

 The Tharparkar breed has been named after the district in Sindh and Gujarat from which it originates.
 This district has large stretches of sand dunes, and adequate grazing is only available a few months after the monsoon rains (July to September).
 They are very well adapted to the extreme climatic conditions and feed scarcity of their home tract.

 Physical Characteristics

 Thari are medium-sized animals with a long tapering face, slightly convex forehead, medium-sized horns that curve upward and outward, and large, semi-pendulous ears.
-They are generally light-grey, with the colour deepening on the fore and hindquarters in males.
+They are generally light grey, with the colour deepening on the fore and hindquarters in males.
 A white stripe runs along the backbone.
 The tail twitch is black.
 They have a well-developed, firm hump, medium dewlap, deep barrel, and strong legs.
 The udder is medium-sized and strong.
 Cows are fairly good milk producers.
 Adult males and females weigh 400-500 and 300-380 kg, respectively.